Traffic light: Mounting and placement

-Signals can either be placed nearside – between the stop line and the kerbline of the intersecting road – or farside – on the opposite side of the junction.
+Signals can either be placed nearside – between the stop line and the curb line of the intersecting road – or farside – on the opposite side of the junction.
 In European countries, signals are often placed on the nearside.
 In the UK, at least two signal heads are required, known as the primary and secondary heads, one of which is normally nearside and the other of which could be nearside or farside.
 In the US, signals are normally located farside, though in some states, nearside signals are also used.
 Nearside signals can be beneficial to road safety, as drivers have more time to see a red light and are less likely to encroach on pedestrian crossings.

 Effects

 Drivers spend on average around 2% of journey time passing through signalised junctions.
 Traffic lights can increase the traffic capacity at intersections and reduce delay for side road traffic, but can also result in increased delay for main road traffic.
 Hans Monderman, the innovative Dutch traffic engineer, and pioneer of shared space schemes, was sceptical of their role, and is quoted as having said of them: "We only want traffic lights where they are useful and I haven't found anywhere where they are useful yet."

-A World Economic Forum study found that signalised junctions are linked to higher rates of localised air pollution.
-Drivers accelerate and stop frequently at lights and as such peak particle concentration can be around 29 times higher than during free-flow conditions.
-The WEF recommends that traffic authorities synchronise traffic signals, consider alternative traffic management systems and consider placing traffic lights away from residential areas, schools, and hospitals.
+A World Economic Forum study found that signalised junctions are associated with higher levels of localised air pollution.
+Drivers accelerate and stop frequently at lights, and as such, peak particle concentration can be around 29 times higher than during free-flow conditions.
+The WEF recommends that traffic authorities synchronise traffic signals, consider alternative traffic management systems, and consider placing traffic lights away from residential areas, schools, and hospitals.

-The separation of conflicting streams of traffic in time can reduce the chances of right-angle collisions by turning traffic and cross traffic, but they can increase the frequency of rear-end crashes by up to 50%.
+Separating conflicting streams of traffic in time can reduce the likelihood of right-angle collisions by turning traffic and cross traffic, but it can increase the frequency of rear-end crashes by up to 50%.
 Since right-angled and turn-against-traffic collisions are more likely to result in injuries, this is often an acceptable trade-off.
 They can also adversely affect the safety of bicycle and pedestrian traffic.
 Between 1979 and 1988, the city of Philadelphia, Pennsylvania, removed signals at 199 intersections that were not warranted.
 On average, the intersections had 24% fewer crashes after the unwarranted signals were removed.
 The traffic lights had been erected in the 1960s because of since-resolved protests over traffic.
 By 1992, over 800 traffic lights had been removed at 426 intersections, and the number of crashes at these intersections dropped by 60%.

 Justification

-Criteria have been developed to help ensure that new traffic lights are installed only where they will do more good than harm and to justify the removal of existing traffic lights where they are not warranted.
-They are most often placed on arterial roads at intersections with either another arterial road or a collector road, or on an expressway where an interchange is not warranted.
+Criteria have been developed to ensure that new traffic lights are installed only where they will do more good than harm, and to justify the removal of existing traffic lights where removal is not warranted.
+They are most often placed on arterial roads at intersections with another arterial or collector road, or on an expressway where an interchange is not warranted.
 In some situations, traffic signals can also be found on collector roads in busy settings.